Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 The palpation method isn’t the most used method now, but when measuring it is more accurate to use a 30 second value.

 Heart rate monitors are popular now since they are easily available and affordable these days.
-Some monitors are prone to error, but the technology is getting better and more accurate.
+Some monitors are prone to error, but the technology is improving and more accurate.

 Blood pressure is defined as the force that blood puts on the walls of the arteries and veins when the heart is pumping blood to the parts of the body.